We are a diverse team of multidisciplinary experts.

 In his free time, Felipe enjoys sporting and outdoor activities like hiking and rock climbing, as well as playing music on his guitar and bass guitar.

-Juan Pablo Castro is senior manager Latin America at Climate Focus and runs the company’s office in Colombia.
-His role is to promote and implement low carbon development initiatives in Latin America, and serves as an advisor to governments, private companies, NGOs, foundations and financial institutions on technical, policy, and business aspects of climate change, and is actively engaged in sustainable business promotion in the land use sector.
-Juan Pablo is actively involved in three of Climate Focus’ long-standing initiatives, namely Sinfonía Trópico, GANSO and PID Amazonia.
+Juan Pablo Castro is a Lead Consultant at Climate Focus and runs the company’s office in Latin America.
+His role is to promote and implement low carbon development initiatives in the region.
+He serves as advisor to governments, private companies, foundations, and financial institutions on technical, policy, and business aspects of climate change mitigation.
+He is actively engaged in the promotion of sustainable business models in the land use sector and has leading roles in three of Climate Focus’ long-standing initiatives in Latin America: GANSO, Sinfonía Trópico, and Football for Forests.

-He has a wealth of experience in greenhouse gas emission reduction projects, programs and policies, and carbon asset management.
-Juan Pablo is an experienced manager with significant cross-sectoral expertise in the region, working on numerous initiatives in zero-deforestation and sustainable land use, REDD+, renewable energy, energy efficiency, and waste management.
-He is also actively engaged in environmental awareness and communication through the arts.
-Juan Pablo is pragmatic with a keen sense for the organizational and operational complexity of climate change initiatives, and a renowned expert on climate change mitigation.
+Juan Pablo has a wealth of knowledge and experience in greenhouse gas emission reduction projects, programs, and policies, and advises on all aspects of carbon asset management.
+He is a seasoned consultant and manager with significant cross-sectoral expertise, having worked on numerous initiatives in sustainable agriculture, REDD+, forest restoration, renewable energy, energy efficiency, and waste management.
+He is actively engaged in environmental awareness and communication through the arts.
+Juan Pablo is pragmatic with a keen sense for the organizational and operational complexity of effective climate change initiatives.

 Darragh Conway is a lead legal consultant at Climate Focus with experience covering a broad array of legal issues relevant to climate change projects, policies and programs.
 His areas of expertise span from advising governments on the establishment of domestic legal and institutional frameworks to implementing climate policies and programs and setting up financial management mechanisms, to supporting private entities in project structuring, contract negotiation and dispute resolution.
 Darragh has a particular interest in engaging international legal systems to address climate change, and has written and advised on the international trade, human rights and security regimes in the context of climate change, in addition to his extensive work dealing with the international climate change regime.